Sumo Logic (NASDAQ:SUMO) Releases FY 2023 Earnings Guidance

+Sumo Logic (NASDAQ:SUMO – Get Rating) last issued its earnings results on Thursday, May 26th.
+The company reported ($0.13) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.17) by $0.04.
+The company had revenue of $67.90 million during the quarter, compared to analyst estimates of $66.09 million.
+Sumo Logic had a negative return on equity of 26.10% and a negative net margin of 51.30%.
+The firm’s quarterly revenue was up 25.3% on a year-over-year basis.
+During the same quarter last year, the business posted ($0.24) EPS.
+As a group, research analysts forecast that Sumo Logic will post -1.12 EPS for the current fiscal year.

-In other news, Director Christian Beedgen sold 5,778 shares of Sumo Logic stock in a transaction dated Thursday, March 17th.
+In other news, Director Christian Beedgen sold 5,778 shares of the firm’s stock in a transaction dated Thursday, March 17th.
 The stock was sold at an average price of $10.27, for a total transaction of $59,340.06.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-9.40% of the stock is owned by company insiders.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+7.50% of the stock is owned by company insiders.

-Several institutional investors have recently added to or reduced their stakes in SUMO.
-Vanguard Group Inc. raised its position in Sumo Logic by 4.7% during the 1st quarter.
-Vanguard Group Inc. now owns 8,931,782 shares of the company’s stock worth $104,234,000 after buying an additional 397,968 shares during the last quarter.
-BlackRock Inc. lifted its position in Sumo Logic by 1.4% in the first quarter.
-BlackRock Inc. now owns 6,312,734 shares of the company’s stock valued at $73,670,000 after purchasing an additional 86,882 shares during the period.
-Legal & General Group Plc boosted its holdings in Sumo Logic by 32.8% in the 4th quarter.
-Legal & General Group Plc now owns 2,003,713 shares of the company’s stock valued at $27,170,000 after purchasing an additional 495,159 shares in the last quarter.
-State Street Corp increased its position in Sumo Logic by 2.1% during the 1st quarter.
-State Street Corp now owns 1,898,990 shares of the company’s stock worth $22,161,000 after purchasing an additional 38,435 shares during the period.
-Finally, Geode Capital Management LLC raised its stake in shares of Sumo Logic by 4.4% during the 4th quarter.
-Geode Capital Management LLC now owns 1,584,722 shares of the company’s stock worth $21,488,000 after buying an additional 67,371 shares in the last quarter.
-Institutional investors and hedge funds own 69.99% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of the stock.
+Washington Harbour Partners LP acquired a new stake in Sumo Logic in the 1st quarter worth about $12,366,000.
+Penn Capital Management Company LLC acquired a new stake in Sumo Logic in the 1st quarter worth about $2,243,000.
+Delphia USA Inc. acquired a new stake in Sumo Logic in the 1st quarter worth about $143,000.
+Dynamic Technology Lab Private Ltd acquired a new stake in Sumo Logic in the 1st quarter worth about $807,000.
+Finally, Goldman Sachs Group Inc. boosted its holdings in Sumo Logic by 51.1% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 993,428 shares of the company’s stock worth $11,593,000 after buying an additional 335,908 shares during the last quarter.
+Institutional investors own 69.99% of the company’s stock.

 About Sumo Logic (Get Rating)